How to Hide Likes on Instagram: Step-by-Step

 • You post sponsored content and want to avoid low engagement looking bad

-• You want to focus on metrics that actually matter (saves, DM shares)
+• You want to focus on metrics that matter (saves, DM shares)

 Don’t hide likes if: